rmarting/rmarting.github.io/_posts/2020-10-06-how-to-install-vmware-horizont-client-fedora-32.md

 ---
 layout:      post
 title:       ":construction: How to install VMWare Horizon Client in Fedora 32"
+subtitle:    Tutorial to use this client in a Fedora Workstation and connect to remote environments.
+description: Tutorial to use this client in a Fedora Workstation and connect to remote environments.
 date:        2020-10-06 09:15
 toc:         true
 comments:    true
 img:        fedora-logo.avif
 tags:
 - How-to